Archon: An Architecture Search Framework for Inference-Time Techniques: Introduction

 \end{itemize}

 In our work, we address each of these challenges.
-Firstly, we \textbf{evaluate the utilities of a comprehensive set of existing and proposed inference-time techniques} across instruction-following, reasoning, and coding tasks.
-Using both open-source and closed-source models, we examine a range of techniques such as \textit{ensembling, fusion, ranking, critiquing, and verification} and introduce new methods such as \textit{model-based unit test generation and evaluation} (Sections \ref{sec:compound_lm_modules} and \ref{sec:combining_compound_lm_components}).
+First, we \textbf{evaluate the utilities of a comprehensive set of existing and proposed inference-time techniques} across instruction-following, reasoning, and coding tasks.
+Using both open-source and closed-source models, we examine a range of techniques such as \textit{ensembling, fusion, ranking, critiquing, verification, and model-based unit test generation/evaluation} (Sections \ref{sec:compound_lm_modules} and \ref{sec:combining_compound_lm_components}).
+We find that no single technique completely dominates across all tasks, with different approaches being more effective for different tasks.

-Secondly, we \textbf{analyze the interactions between inference-time techniques}, and explore the benefits of adding new models and new techniques individually.
-We find that candidate fusion substantially improves the quality of the final response generation, and when combined with additional techniques like critiquing, verifying, and ranking, can improve generation quality beyond the oracle best candidate from individual (non-fused) responses (\autoref{fig:compound_LM_ablations}; \autoref{fig:ensembling_graphs}).
-Additionally, we find that candidate verification, unit test generation, and unit test evaluation are most effective for reasoning tasks, whereas critiquing and ranking are effective across instruction-following and reasoning tasks (Section \ref{sec:compound_lm_modules}; \autoref{tab:archon_component_ablations}).
+Second, we \textbf{analyze the interactions between inference-time techniques} and explore the benefits of adding new models and new techniques individually.
+We find that generation ensembling combined with critique, verification, and fusion improves the final response quality beyond the oracle best candidate from individual (non-fused) responses, particularly for instruction-following and reasoning tasks (\autoref{fig:compound_LM_ablations}; \autoref{fig:ensembling_graphs}; \autoref{tab:archon_component_ablations}).
+We also demonstrate increased performance as we scale up the layers of inference-time techniques and combine multiple approaches together, allowing us to discover effective new combinations of inference-time techniques (Sections \ref{sec:combining_compound_lm_components}, \ref{sec:archon_results}, \ref{sec:tradeoffs}).
+Combining multiple strategies significantly improves task performance, but determining the specific combination remains challenging.
+This requires manually testing models, inference-time techniques, architecture designs, inference budgets, and more.

-Thirdly, drawing upon our analysis of inference-time techniques, we present \textbf{\archon{}}, a framework for building inference-time architectures. \archon{} utilizes automatic \textbf{inference-time architecture search (ITAS)} algorithms to maximize generation quality for a wide range of tasks, including instruction-following, reasoning, and coding.
-Our \archon{} framework and ITAS algorithms draw inspiration from neural architectures and neural architecture search (NAS) \citep{zoph2017neuralarchitecturesearchreinforcement, ren2021comprehensive, liu2018progressive, liu2021survey}, respectively. \archon{} is constructed of \textit{layers of LLMs}, in which LLMs within the same layer run in parallel, but each layer runs sequentially.
-The layers perform different inference-time techniques, either transforming the number of candidate responses through generation and fusion (analogous to linear transformations) or reducing the number of candidate responses to improve quality (akin to non-linearities) (Section \ref{sec:compound_lm_modules}).
-The number of generators, samples per model, fusion layers, fusion models per layer, and more, are all treated as hyperparameters for optimization in our ITAS algorithms (Section \ref{sec:search_algorithms}).